BhargavKumarNath/PricePoint-Dynamics-Decoding-the-UK-Supermarket-Competitive-Landscape-with-Machine-Learning/README.md

 ---

-## 🚀 Key Findings & Insights
+## Key Findings & Insights

-Our analysis revealed a stable, two-tiered market with highly predictable dynamics.
+The analysis revealed a stable, two-tiered market with highly predictable dynamics.

 1.  **Aldi is the Undisputed Price Leader:** Aldi consistently sets the price benchmark, with the "Big Four" following its lead with a median lag of 4-7 days.
 2.  **The "Big Four" are Fast Followers:** Among the larger chains, the competitive environment is highly reactive, with price changes being matched within 0-2 days.
 ASDA and Morrisons emerge as the fastest price-setters in this group.